Font Info Dialog Box»

 To select the supported codepages automatically, click on the Auto button.
-FontLab will analyse the Unicode information available in the font and will automatically detect which codepages this font can support.
+FontLab will analyze the Unicode information available in the font and will automatically detect which codepages this font can support.

 To add a codepage to the list of supported codepages, select a codepage in the left list and press the Add button.